IndexOfNull/BadgerBot/README.md

    *Note*: You shouldn't (normally) have to include the `--create-tables` argument.
 You can omit it from now on.

 7. You should be good to go.

+# Additional Info
+If you are curious about how the bot implements different things, check out the info.md file.